What mom burnout actually is.

 Get startedFrequently asked questions.

-How do I ask my siblings for help without it turning into a fight?
+How do I ask my partner for help without it turning into a fight?

 Can Quest help with this?

-Quest can be the place to put down what you can't say to your family, between the appointments and the school pickup and the 11pm phone calls.
-She is not a replacement for licensed care or for the human beings who love you, and she does not pretend to be.
-She is one more layer of support, on your schedule, at the hours nothing else is open.
+Quest can be the place to put it down for a few minutes, in between the school pickup and the dishes and the 3am wake-ups.
+Eve is a nervous system companion, a place to be the one who's heard for once and to bring a fried nervous system down a notch.
+She's not a replacement for licensed care or for the people who love you, and she doesn't pretend to be.
+She's one more layer of support, on your schedule, at the hours nothing else is open.

 Sources cited